Showing posts with label 1b. CULTURAL EVENTS__(Romanian) Literary gatherings. Show all posts

 Annual celebration dedicated to:

-January 15, 2025 – the anniversary of Mihai Eminescu & Romania's National Culture Day
+January 15, 2025 – Mihai Eminescu & Romania's National Culture Day

 January 24, 2025 – Little Union of the Romanian Principalities